francheska-guzman/weather-forecast/readme.md

 ### Description

-Weather Forecast is a web application that provides information such as weather condition and temperature of five cities.
+The Weather Forecast is a web application that provides information such as weather condition and temperature of five cities.
 It is designed for computer, tablet, and mobile.

 ### Technologies Used